 Cyber-attacks have become a major threat for businesses.
 As they are growing increasingly sophisticated and diverse year-by-year, it is becoming difficult to prevent them.
 The Mitsubishi Electric Group deploys cyber-attack countermeasures through a multilayered defense consisting of a number of different defense measures stacked on top of each other.
 Furthermore, there are cyber-attacks that cannot be prevented entirely with a multilayered defense alone.
 Accordingly, we monitor cyber-attacks and have put in place a system to respond immediately should a case occur, in an effort to prevent or minimize damage.

-Internet websites are constantly exposed to many external threats, and so we only launch websites that are approved in order to maintain high security level.
+Internet websites are constantly exposed to many external threats, and so we only launch websites that are approved by Mitsubishi Electric in order to maintain high security level.

 We sincerely apologize for any inconvenience and/or concern experienced by our customers and society as a result of the potential data leak incident caused by unauthorized system access, as reported in January 2020.